Effective equidistribution of horospherical flows in infinite volume rank one homogeneous spaces: Introduction

 \section{Introduction}

-Throughout this paper, let $G = \SO(n,1)^\circ$ with $n\ge 2$, which can be considered as the group of orientation preserving isometries of the hyperbolic space $\H^n$.
+The group $G = \SO(n,1)^\circ$ with $n\ge 2$, can be considered as the group of orientation preserving isometries of the hyperbolic space $\H^n$.
 Let $\Gamma \subseteq G$ be a geometrically finite and Zariski dense subgroup of $G$ with infinite covolume.
-We will further assume that every cusp of $\H^n/\Gamma$ has maximal rank.
-Note that in the presence of cusps, this assumption implies that the critical exponent $\delta_\Gamma$ satisfies For the definition of the rank of a cusp see, \S \ref{section: thick thin decomposition}.
 In this paper, we establish an effective rate of equidistribution of orbits under the action of a horospherical subgroup $U \subseteq G$ under a certain exponential mixing assumption (Assumption \ref{thm:effective mixing}).

 An early result on the equidistribution of horocyclic flows in $G/\Gamma$ for $G= \SL_2(\R)$ and $\Gamma$ a lattice was obtained by Dani and Smillie in \cite{DaniSmillie}.
 They proved that if $U=\left\{ :t\in \R\right\}$ and if $x$ does not have a closed $U$-orbit in $G/\Gamma$, then for every $f \in C_c(X)$, where $m$ denotes the normalized Haar probability measure on $X$.
 The lattice case is well-understood in general, thanks to Ratner's celebrated theorems on unipotent flows, \cite{Ratner}.